percona/postgresql-docs/CONTRIBUTING.md

 git fetch origin
 git merge origin/<branch>
 ```

 Make sure that your local branch and the branch you merge changes from are the same.
-So if you are on ``11`` branch, merge changes from ``origin/11``.
+So if you are on the ``17`` branch, merge changes from ``origin/17``.

 5. Create a separate branch for your changes